GentritIbishi/AES_DES_3DES_Image_Encryption_Decyption/README.md

 This GitHub repository contains the source code and documentation for an image encryption and decryption program.
 The application supports various cryptographic algorithms and modes, offering flexibility and security.

 ### Features
-- **Key Sizes:** The program supports various key sizes, providing flexibility in choosing the level of security.
+- **Key Sizes:**
+  - DES:
+    - 56-bit key: 8 bytes (including parity)
+  - AES:
+    - 128-bit key: 16 bytes
+    - 192-bit key: 24 bytes
+    - 256-bit key: 32 bytes
+  - 3DES:
+    - 56-bit key: 8 bytes (including parity) Not supported (Library Bouncy Castle)
+    - 112-bit key: 16 bytes (including parity)
+    - 168-bit key: 24 bytes (including parity)
 - **Java Cryptographic Extension (JCE):** Utilizes the Java Cryptographic Extension for robust cryptographic operations.
-- **Bouncy Castle API:** Incorporates the lightweight cryptography API for Java, Bouncy Castle, available in the org.bouncycastle.crypto package.
+- **Bouncy Castle API:** Incorporates the lightweight cryptography API for Java, Bouncy Castle, available in the `org.bouncycastle.crypto` package.

 ## Getting Started
-To use the program, follow the instructions provided in the [documentation](link_to_documentation).
+To use the program, follow the instructions provided in the [documentation](link_to_your_documentation).
 Ensure that you have Java Cryptographic Extension and Bouncy Castle API installed.

-## Usage
-This program is specifically designed for encrypting and decrypting image files.
-Detailed usage instructions and examples can be found in the [documentation](link_to_documentation).

 ## Installation
 To install the required dependencies, run the following commands: